lieszkol/november-gallery/README.md

 A typical screen resolution nowadays is around 1600x1200 pixels - so if you're looking to allow your users to see your pictures in decent quality full-screen, then resize them to fit within these constraints.

-Finally, upload your pictures using the OctoberCMS Media manager into the folders you created earlier.
+Finally, upload your pictures using the "Gallery" admin area, or through the October Media manager into the folders you created earlier.
 </details>

 ### (2) Configure The Plugin